Licenced from Shutterstock

-This work is licensed under CC BY-SA 4.0 : also see my full Copyright statement.
+Licensed under CC BY-SA 4.0 : also see my full Copyright statement.

 Health also requires adequate and appropriate management of boundaries – a homeostatic balance of boundedness.

 Health also requires adequate and appropriate management of boundaries, Life being completely dependent on – and its awe-inspiring beauty and diversity being brought about by – the balance between relationship and separation.
+Separation creates complexity but only if the separation also invokes communication - so separation in a biological setting is always incomplete and selectively permeable.

-On the other hand, boundary also provides a necessary clarity[2].
-Excess boundary also eventually causes death because we need to take in nourishment, excrete and enter into supportive relationship (etc.).
-Therefore, the homeostatic balance of boundary permeability within a healthy well-regulated functional window is of critical concern to your self-identity and psychological well-being, as much as it is to the Health of every compartment and cell in your body.
+Therefore, there is a homeostatic balance of boundary permeability for all levels of Life - organic, social, spiritual, identity, cellular, metabolic, etc, etc. Homeostasis includes the maintenance of a healthy well-regulated functional window of permeability - determining what and how much is allowed to pass in either direction.
+This homeostatic balance is of critical concern to your self-identity and psychological well-being and the effective opr=eration of your senses, as much as it is to the Health of every compartment and cell in your body.
 It is not unlike the provision and control over opening and closing of doors and windows in a building.

-The body is invested with many layers of boundary – housing, clothes, social customs, several layers of skin, a musculoskeletal system that "armours" and an immune system.
+Your body is invested with many layers of boundary – housing, clothes, social customs, several layers of skin, a musculoskeletal system that "armours" and an immune system.
 All of these are "permeable".
 For instance, the immune system is tolerant of infection, and only activates once bacteria multiply past a certain threshold.

 An often overlooked aspect is the boundary between the personal field of consciousness and the collective unconscious.
 I recently walked through a patch of land devastated by forest clearing, and could feel that the land itself was in shock.
 Although on one level this might be useful information, it is not useful to be affected by it to the point that my own body would go into sympathetic shock.
 Similarly, there is a lot of fear, distress and (consequent) aggression in modern cities, and that can have an almost palpable intensity.
 So all that stuff "out there" also (ideally) has to be regulated and filtered according to its content, just like the food we eat, the music we listen to and the people allowed through the front door of the house.
 The less resource and resilience, the more consequent need to blank it out – a not unreasonable response.
 Some people are unable to do this, their psychic "aerials" being permanently stuck open and set at maximum sensitivity.
 Other people are blissfully unaware of this noise, being permanently shut down (but that feels totally normal).
 The more adaptive resilience we have, the more it is possible to be aware and empathetic within our reasonable limits.